Sinar: P-series

+X

+The Sinar X was offered as a lower-cost alternative to the p2 4×5, with the same range of possible movements but removing other features, such as the metering back and the ability to change film formats.

 F-series

 The F series was the light-weight version ("F" for "Field"), offering less refined features than the P series.
 The difference in weight is significant: the Sinar F 4x5 weighs about 3.3 kg and the Sinar P 4x5 weighs about 5.9 kg.

 The original Sinar F is easily identified by a brushed aluminum monorail and other aluminum accents, while the Sinar F1, F2, and F3 models were made of the same materials, but painted black.
 The Sinar F also has hard plastic knobs, versus the rubber-coated knobs of the F1 and F2.

 The Sinar F and F1 models have a clip-on front standard (lens standard) that does not fully enclose the monorail.
 The advantage is that this standard can easily be removed from the rail by loosening the clamp and lifting straight up, unlike the rear standard, and it is somewhat lighter weight.
 The disadvantage of this design is that the rail clamping mechanism is susceptible to breakage if over-tightened.
 The Sinar F2 and F3 models have a different front standard, which completely encloses the rail and also provides a geared focus adjustment, similar to the rear rail clamp on all Sinar F models.
 The correct F2 standard can easily be identified as it is a mirror image of the rear standard.
 The earlier F/F1 front standard has a low-profile metal hinge below the rail.

 The F2 and F3 models also came standard with a light-metering back, while this was an option for the F and F1 models.
 The F3 model is a digital/analog model that supports a variety of Sinar digital lenses and digital backs.